AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_android.md

 ### Mute and unmute all the chat room members

 The chat room owner or admin can mute or unmute all the chat room members using `muteAllMembers`.
-Once all the members are muted, only those in the chat room allow list can send messages in the chat group.
+Once all the members are muted, only those in the chat room allow list can send messages in the chat room.

 ```java
 // The chat room owner or admin can call muteAllMembers to mute all the chat room members.
 Once all the members are muted, these members receive the onAllMemberMuteStateChanged callback.